mfractor/mfractor.github.io/docs/xamarin-forms/analysis.md

 When the Xaml document has been parsed and symbolicated, MFractor will analyse the document for a range of code issues.
 Any issues that are found are marked as either

-A full list of available Xaml analysers can be found at [Xamarin.Forms Analysers](/code-analysis/xamarin-forms-xaml.md).
+A full list of available Xaml analysers can be found at [Xamarin.Forms Xaml Analysers](/code-analysis/xaml.md).

 Whenever you edit a Xaml code file, MFractor will cancel any running analysis, re-parse and symbolicate the document and then re-run the xaml analyser against your xaml.